ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ### Feature processing

 Each observation (or "sampling point") is a unique combination of date, latitude, and longitude.
 Satellite imagery feature generation for each observation is as follows:
-  1. Identify relevant Sentinel-2 tiles based on a bounding box of 2,000m around the sampling point and a time range of 30 days prior to (and including) the sampling date
+  1. Identify relevant Sentinel-2 tiles based on a bounding box of 2,000m around the sampling point and a time range of 30 days prior to (and including) the sampling date.
   2. Select the most recent image that has a bounding box containing fewer than 5% of cloud pixels.
 If none of the images meet this criteria, no prediciton is made for that sampling point.
-  3. Filter the pixels in the bounding box to the water area using the scene classification (SCL) band
+  3. Filter the pixels in the bounding box to the water area using the scene classification (SCL) band.
   4. Generate summary statistics (e.g., mean, max, min) and ratios (e.g, NDVI) using the 15 Sentinel-2 bands.
 Features include the mean, minimum, maximum, and range for 15 different bands, both visible and non-visible (AOT, B01, B02, B03, B04, B05, B06, B07, B08, B09, B11, B12, B8A, SCL, WVP), as well as normalized difference vegetation index calculations generated by combining the NIR band separately with the red band (B4) and three vegetation red bands (B5, B6, B7).

 :::{figure} feature_creation.png